Mobile Apps· 13 min read· Updated May 10, 2026

 3. Description & Preview Text

 First 3 lines are critical (before "read more").
 Lead with benefit, not features.
-Bilingual Arabic/English descriptions boost visibility in both markets.
+Localized descriptions boost visibility in regional markets.

 4. Ratings & Reviews